grihabor/biopython/doc/Tutorial/chapter_seqio.rst

 The second argument is the file format (a lower case string as used in the other ``Bio.SeqIO`` functions).
-You can use many other simple file formats, including FASTA and FASTQ files (see the example in Section \ `[sec:fastq-indexing] <#sec:fastq-indexing>`__).
+You can use many other simple file formats, including FASTA and FASTQ files (see the example in Section [sec:fastq-indexing]).
 However, alignment formats like PHYLIP or Clustal are not supported.
 Finally as an optional argument you can supply an alphabet, or a key function.

 Here is the same example using the FASTA file - all we change is the filename and the format name: